readysetagile/git-practice-tests/README.md

 # practice-git

 ## Please change to the /dev branch for instructions
-edited
-edited by the tester
+edited by John because he's nasty